tainacan/tainacan-wiki/dev/repository-items.md

 If a number is passed to $args, it will return a \Tainacan\Entities\Item object.
 But if the post is not found or does not match the entity post type, it will return an empty array

-The second paramater specifies from which collections item should be fetched.
+The second parameter specifies from which collections item should be fetched.
 You can pass the Collection ID or object, or an Array of IDs or collection objects

 @param array $args WP_Query args || int $args the item id
 @param array $collections Array Entities\Collection || Array int collections IDs || int collection id || Entities\Collection collection object
 @param string $output The desired output format (@see \Tainacan\Repositories\Repository::fetch_output() for possible values)

-@return \WP_Query|Array|Item an instance of wp query OR array of entities OR a Item;
+@return \WP_Query|Array|Item an instance of wp query OR array of entities OR an Item;

 ### fetch_one()